Tracy-Prest/Meyou-matching/README.md

 # Meyou-matching
-An idea to program a matching app for individuals looking for spouses to see if they meet their expectations.
-I wrote this program ont he 5th of August 2024, I am looking forward to updating it.
+I had an idea to program a matching app for individuals seeking spouses to see if they meet each other's expectations.
+I wrote this program on the 5th of August 2024, and I am looking forward to updating it.